AlephVault/hardhat-blueprints/README.md

     },
     {
         name: "value",
-        description: "The token id",
+        description: "The token amount",
-        message: "Enter the ID of the token",
+        message: "Enter the amount of the token",
         argumentType: "bigint"
     },
     {